shladnik/UnFeed-docs/PrivacyPolicy.md

 # Privacy Policy for UnFeed

-**Effective Date:** June 7, 2025
+**Effective Date:** August 25, 2025

 ## 1. What We Collect

 - **Photos & Metadata**
   - UnFeed reads your photo library (images, creation dates, EXIF metadata) **only** with your explicit permission.
-  - If you enable AI Captions, a thumbnail of each photo plus minimal metadata (timestamp, location — if available) is sent to our third-party caption service.
+  - If you enable AI content, a thumbnail of each photo plus minimal metadata (timestamp, location — if available) is sent to a third-party AI service.

 - **Location**
   - If a photo has GPS data, we use it to reverse-geocode a human-readable place name (e.g. city, country).
-  - Geocoding happens locally when possible; in rare cases we send coordinates to Apple’s reverse-geocoding servers.
+  - Geocoding happens locally when possible.
+We send coordinates to Apple’s reverse-geocoding servers as needed.

 - **Usage Data**
   - No analytics or crash-reporting is collected.
 UnFeed does not phone home with your usage patterns.